-There can be no assurance that we will continue to declare cash dividends, if at all, or in any particular amounts.
+There can be no assurance that we will declare cash dividends in the future in any particular amounts or at all.

 In January 2013, our Board of Directors declared our first quarterly cash dividend and has subsequently declared and paid dividends in each successive quarter.
 In November 2015, our Board changed the dividend declaration from quarterly to annually, with payments made in four quarterly installments.
-The decision to continue declaring dividends, if any, and their timing and amount, depends on, among other things, that the dividend payment is in the best interests of our shareholders, business visibility, our results of operations, capital availability and future capital requirements, financial condition, statutory requirements, and other factors that the Board may deem relevant and any dividend declaration is at the discretion of our Board.
-Our dividend payments may change from time to time, and we cannot provide assurance that we will continue to declare dividends, if at all or in any particular amounts.
+Pursuant to the terms of the Merger Agreement, during the period prior to the closing of the Merger, we are not permitted to declare, set aside, make or pay any dividend or other distribution other than the remaining quarterly dividends previously declared in October 2021 (the last of which was paid in August 2022).
+In the event the Merger Agreement is terminated, the decision to declare dividends in the future, if any, and their timing and amount, will depend on, among other things, that the dividend payment is in the best interests of our shareholders, business visibility, our results of operations, capital availability and future capital requirements, financial condition, statutory requirements, and other factors that the Board may deem relevant and any dividend declaration is at the discretion of our Board.
+Any future dividend payments may change from time to time, and we cannot provide assurance that we will in the future declare dividends, if at all or in any particular amounts.
 A reduction in or elimination of our dividend payments could have a negative effect on our share price.